 You also need to read up on how to write a cover letter and how to address a cover letter — and make sure you take note of these cover letter tips before sending one out.
 If you’re new to the game, browse these cover letter examples for inspo.

 Be ready to discuss your compensation, too.
 A hiring manager may or may not ask what your salary expectations are, but it’s better to be prepared than flustered.
-If you have no idea of what you should be expecting, check out these salary calculators that allow you to input some information to determine what kind of compensation you might request or expect from an employer.
+Arm yourself with research by using these salary calculators that allow you to input some information to determine what kind of compensation you might request or expect from an employer.